-Bruno Sammartino was a hero of mine since I was thirteen years old and I had the privilege of spending Christmas with him this past year.
-Little did I or anyone else know, this would sadly be his last.
+Bruno Sammartino was a hero of mine since I was thirteen years old, and I had the privilege of spending Christmas with him.
+Little did I or anyone else know that this would sadly be his last.

 Unless you are a member of the FBI (Full-Blooded Italians), the first thing you might be asking yourself is, “What the heck does that mean?”
 Campo die Sogni is Italian for “Field of Dreams.”